thephpleague/period/api/modifying.md

 title: the Period object as an immutable value object
 ---

-# Modifying TimeRange objects
+# Modifying Period objects

-To manipulate `TimeRange` implemented objects according to their endpoints or durations you need a class that implements the `TimeRangeObject` interface like `Period`.
-In addition, `Period` **is an immutable value object** which means that any change to its property returns a new `Period` object.
+You can manipulate a `League\Period\Period` object according to their endpoints or durations. `League\Period\Period` **is an immutable value object** which means that any change to its property returns a new `Period` object.

 <p class="message-warning">If no <code>Period</code> object can be created the modifying methods throw a <code>LogicException</code> exception.</p>